 Schuyler Mansion: History, Enslavement and Alexander Hamilton

 History Has Its Eyes On You is one of our favorite songs from the Broadway musical, Hamilton.
 The lyrics hold a cautionary reminder that “…You have no control who lives, who dies, who tells your story…”.
 As we know, the historical stories we’ve heard do not always portray accurate and full narratives, especially, those involving early settlers like the Schuyler family and Founding Fathers like Alexander Hamilton.
+Schuyler Mansion has a lot to tell about these early settlers of America.

 So, how accurate are the stories we’ve been told about the Schuyler family and Alexander Hamilton?